p2m2/oligopeptides_matching/README.md

 This research was made possible by financial support from the French Governement, the National Cancer Institute (France), Unilever, Danone, and Nestle.

-# Usage
-This project includes a series of scripts developed to combine amino acids and polyphenols to generate and analyze oligopeptides and their associated compounds.
-The scripts are in the following order :
-  -  Build_peptides.R
-  -  Oligopeptides_building.R
-  -  get_oligopeptides.R
-  -  get_combination_compounds.R
-  -  d_ppm.R
-  -  Match_mz_obs.R

-# Scripts
-### Build_peptides.R
-This script generates a peptide matrix considering a list of peptides with their masses and a specified oligomerization degree.

-### oligopeptides_building.R
-This script constructs a list of oligopeptides by combining existing oligopeptides with a list of amino acids.

-### get_oligopeptides.R
-This script generates a comprehensive oligopeptide matrix based on amino acids and oligomerization degree.

-### get_combination_compounds.R
-This script creates a matrix of compound combinations from oligopeptides, polyphenols, and their chemical derivatives.

-### d_ppm.R
-This script calculates the parts per million (ppm) difference between observed and theoretical m/z.

-### Match_mz_obs.R
-This script matches observed m/z with the masses of combined compounds using a specified dppm value.

 ## Help

 ```